 The column focuses on the conventional notion that we can’t compete with low-wage countries (to which U.S. jobs are often outsourced), which, argues columnist Vivek Wadhwa, is based on a misunderstanding of the nature of competitiveness and of our competitive advantage.
 “With smart processes and the proper incentives, U.S. companies can keep

 The company in question, IQor, Inc. (the link is to the Business Week “Company Overview”), which, as Business Week writes, has seen its revenues increase 40% annually for the last 3 years.
 Its salaries are nearly 50% above “industry norms.”
-Aside from the call-center work, the company provides support for a number of “back-office” tasks in the finance, media, and telecommunications industries--"work that’s largely been relegated to the scrap heap in the U.S.,
+Aside from the call-center work, the company provides support for a number of “back-office” tasks in the finance, media, and telecommunications industries–“work that’s largely been relegated to the scrap heap in the U.S.,

 The notable thing is that the company has succeeded by treating its employees well.
 No, these are not future scientific stars.
 But they are, nonetheless, the keys to the company’s performance.
-And the way to attract and keep the best employees--and to extract maximum performance from them--is to treat them like stars, not interchangeable parts.
+And the way to attract and keep the best employees–and to extract maximum performance from them–is to treat them like stars, not interchangeable parts.
 “To ensure that employees don’t feel like a job at iQor is a dead end,

 So what’s this got to do with science careers (or with Science Careers)?
-Well, consider the implications for academic science, where a relatively small fraction of the workforce--namely, the PIs--make as much as half what IQor’s top call-center employees make.
-If treating a worker like a valuable employee helps a call center’s productivity and bottom line, imagine what it could do for scientific productivity--the ultimate knowledge work.
+Well, consider the implications for academic science, where a relatively small fraction of the workforce–namely, the PIs–make as much as half what IQor’s top call-center employees make.
+If treating a worker like a valuable employee helps a call center’s productivity and bottom line, imagine what it could do for scientific productivity–the ultimate knowledge work.

 For years we have written that the key to extracting the most from knowledge workers is to treat them well, help them feel comfortable, and see to it that they have the support they need to focus on their work (without sacrificing their families and personal lives).
-The competing perspective--that workers are like machines, or interchangeable parts of machines, to be driven as cheaply as possible--never made much sense in a scientific context, though that’s still how some administrators and policy makers seem to view postdocs.
+The competing perspective–that workers are like machines, or interchangeable parts of machines, to be driven as cheaply as possible–never made much sense in a scientific context, though that’s still how some administrators and policy makers seem to view postdocs.

-IQor demonstrates that it might not make much sense even in a call-center context--and that this might be a key idea for America’s future competitiveness.
+IQor demonstrates that it might not make much sense even in a call-center context–and that this might be a key idea for America’s future competitiveness.

 Hat tip: Slashdot